Flip-Chip module: History

-The trademark "Flip-Chip"' was filed on August 27, 1964.
+The trademark "Flip Chip"' was filed on August 27, 1964.
 Various manuals produced by DEC refer to the modules as "FLIP CHIP", "FLIP-CHIP", "Flip Chip", and "Flip-Chip", with trademark and registered trademark symbols.

-The modules were called "Flip-Chips" because early versions of some of these modules, for example, the R107 module shown, used hybrid integrated circuits built using flip chip mounting of individual diode chips on a ceramic substrate.
+Some of these modules, for example, the R107 module shown, used hybrid integrated circuits built where individual diode chips were mounted on a ceramic substrate.
 Some boards containing flip chip modules were etched and drilled to allow those modules to be replaced by discrete components.
 At some points during production, conventional discrete components may have replaced these flip-chip devices, but the early use of hybrid integrated circuits allowed DEC to market the PDP-8 as an integrated circuit computer.

 When DEC began to use monolithic integrated circuits, they continued to refer to their circuit boards as "Flip-Chip" modules, despite the fact that actual flip chip mounting was not used.
 DEC continued to hold the "Flip-Chip" trademark until June 6, 1987, when it was allowed to expire.